 - Clearing is also a chance to go entirely off-piste.
 For some courses, and particularly Arts and Social Science programmes, your A levels/BTEC results are just an indication of your ability to learn.
 You can start an entirely new subject from scratch, for example Law.
 Tom saw a vacancy on our Music Production course during Clearing.
 He had no formal qualifications, but loved music.
 One box ticked.
 And played in a band.
 The course was practical, so that was another box ticked.
 He convinced the tutor in a phone conversation, and he’s now on target to graduate this summer.

 - Of course, you can always take the scenic route.
 Consider a gap year – working, travelling, recharging, retaking, snake-charming.
 Whatever you choose to do with it, you can secure your place now, and enjoy a year out safe in the knowledge that your year-end destination is fixed.
 You will be bringing twelve months of new experiences with you – and you know anecdotes about wrestling a crocodile beat a chat about A Levels every day of the week.

 - Talk, talk.
 To friends, to family, to your teachers.
 They know stuff.
 But also talk to us.
 We are most definitely not in the business of destroying dreams – but meet us halfway, sell us your dream.
 If we think you can handle the course, you’re in.
 Life’s what you make it.

 - And it’s always your call.
 It’s your life, after all.
 You may find yourself under pressure from universities to accept an offer immediately.
 You don’t have to.
 Take your time, do further research – where will you live etc, talk some more (see 6), possibly over a cuppa.
 Make the decision that works for you, and in your own good time.

 - Finally, stay positive.
-This is an opportunity – to re-evaluate your future, to re-set your goals, and to spend time at the University of the Year (Educate North Awards 2020-21).
+This is an opportunity – to re-evaluate your future, to re-set your goals, and to spend time at the Modern University of the Year (The Times and Sunday Times Good University Guide 2022).
 Now, who could that be?